Charting Your Fertility Cycle

 - Keep in mind that you will probably get some occasional freak readings -- either high or low temperatures -- that don't fit into the larger pattern.
 If they don't happen often, don't worry about them.

-- You may want to have your doctor look at your chart to help you interpret it.
+- After few months you may begin to see a pattern indicating the usual timing of your ovulation.
+You may want to have your doctor look at your chart to help you interpret it.

 - Although BBT charting is a widely used technique, it is by no means foolproof.
 Some women may not see a clear pattern emerge by recording their temperature.
 Since ovulation can occur at different times in your cycle from one month to the next, your BBT chart may not be effective at predicting when you'll ovulate.